1. Buying booster packs and opening them to get cards

 Tip: To make sure you are only buying cards from sets that you need, you can use the client format filter; you will then only see the cards allowed in the format of your choice when searching other players’ or bots’ collections.
 Check our tutorial page to learn more about this option and many others.

 Attention: If you are playing casually against friends or strangers and not competing in tournaments, you are free to use whatever cards you like, of course, no matter the set.
 It is, therefore, not a big deal if you plan to stay in the casual rooms or mainly play with friends online.
-In fact, if you use the format Freeform when creating a game, you can even break the deck building rules imposed by Wizards normally in place to ensure a sound tournament experience.
-E.g., you can play with fewer then 40 cards in your deck or play all 10 of your copies of Lightning Bolt if you really wish.
+In fact, if you use the format Freeform when creating a game, you can even break the deckbuilding rules imposed by Wizards, normally in place to ensure a sound tournament experience.
+E.g., you can play with fewer than 40 cards in your deck or play all 10 of your copies of Lightning Bolt if you really wish.

 5. Completely ignoring value-building actions

-Magic is primarily a game, but if you don’t belong to the fortunate minority who can ignore financial aspects of the game (due to having massive assets in the bank), you should spend at least a small portion of your time thinking how you can use the tools, tips, and tricks shared here to make a little profit to support your hobby.
-Taking this effort will not only help you to finance some of the more expensive cards that exist, but also prevent you from getting ignorant and lazy about it and paying more money then you should.
-We highly recommend the Rags to Riches series on MTGO Academy; you can learn the most valuable trading techniques and tips in an entertaining run, where Plejades, the owner and founder of this website, turns a pile of 15 nearly worthless cards into the most expensive card online by using simple tricks and a long series of trades.
+Magic is primarily a game, but if you don’t belong to the fortunate minority who can ignore financial aspects of the game (due to having massive assets in the bank), you should spend at least a small portion of your time thinking how you can use the tools, tips, and tricks shared here to sustain your hobby.
+Taking this effort will not only help you to finance some of the more expensive cards that exist, but also prevent you from getting ignorant and lazy about it and paying more money than you should.
+We highly recommend the Rags to Riches series on MTGO Academy; you can learn the most valuable trading techniques and tips in an entertaining run, where I, the owner and founder of this website, turn a pile of 15 nearly worthless cards into the most expensive card online by using simple tricks and a long series of trades.